sebigavril/sebigavril.github.io/_posts/2015-10-07-scala-pitfalls.md

     false

 Confused?
 Well, it turns out that Scala is happy enough to insert a `Unit`, if it thinks that's what you want.
 The thing is that `toSet` is a side effect free function that does not have any parameters, hence no parentheses.
 When you call `.toSet()` Scala thinks that you want to call the `apply` method on the newly created Set.
 But apply it with what?
 Well, with the `Unit` we just said that Scala is nice enough to insert for you.
-And of course, the Set does not contain and `Unit`, so it returns false.
+And of course, the Set does not contain an `Unit`, so it returns false.
 {% endhide %}

 ------

 {% assign i=i | plus:1 %}
 #### Snippet {{i}}
+Will this pass the compiler?
 {% highlight scala linenos %}
-List(1, 2, 3) contains "your mom"
+List(1, 2, 3) contains "the reader of this article"
 {% endhighlight %}

 {% hide <b>See answer</b> %}